About Sonya Sanmateu, LCSW, CEDS

 Exploring the “why” beneath the “what,” then building new ways to respond.

-At times, we may slow things down to notice what’s happening in your body—your breath, tension, or stress responses—as a way of deepening awareness and supporting change.
-This can be especially helpful in shifting patterns around food, movement, and self-criticism.
+At times, we may slow things down and notice what’s happening in the moment—your thoughts, emotions, or physical sensations.
+This can help deepen awareness and support meaningful change, especially in patterns around food, movement, and self-criticism.

-This process honors your story, moves at your pace, and is grounded in a belief in your capacity for meaningful, lasting change.
+This process honors your story, moves at your pace, and is grounded in the belief that meaningful, lasting change is possible.

 Therapy with me is…